Getting started with Noteable#

 While you could keep all of your notebooks in your top-level folder (what you see when you first log in to Noteable), over time, this can make it difficult to find the specific notebook you are looking for, so it is better to organise your notebooks using folders.

-In the Jupyter file browser window, click New and then Folder to create a new folder.
+In the File Browser, click the New Folder icon to create a new folder.